 - Abu hopes to study law once his medical issues are resolved (see below)

 It costs each student £1.50 a day to get to university.
 Huge thanks to Accord Community Choir who raised £128 towards this at their summer concert, the Vintage Kitchen Store who paid £380 for crockery that had been donated for the project and the amazing Bulwell poet, Joy Rice, who has raised £1120 through sales of her booklet of Christmas poems.
-Please visit the Justgiving page or get in touch if you would like to sponsor their travel costs.
+Please visit the Justgiving page or get in touch directly if you would like to sponsor these travel costs.

 Tools for the Magnificent Seven

 In response, we have collected and shipped a stack of hand-crank sewing machines, along with a load of handtools donated by Workaid.
 Rob from the Derby Box Company generously gave us a shipping case and then made three more at cost price.

-While arranging this, we made contact with Clumber Hall church in Nottingham and ended up helping them to send 150 sewing machines to Tools with a Mission, 100 hand knitted children’s tops to Samara, and 48 display stands to Holy Trinity church.
+While arranging this, we made contact with Clumber Hall church in Nottingham and ended up helping them to send 150 sewing machines to Tools with a Mission and 50 display stands to Holy Trinity church.

 If you have tools to donate, please note (i) we cannot use power tools, as electricity is intermittent in Freetown and the voltage fluctuates; (ii) worn saws do not cut the local hardwood that is commonly in use; and (iii) we need to talk about shipping costs, so get in touch!